sellout/method-combination-utilities/README.md

 This macro is to method combinations what MACROEXPAND is to macros.
 Given a function call form, it'll expand to the form used to call the methods.

-**NOTE**: This currently only works for CCL, but I imagine it will be fairly easy to port.

 For example, given:

 ```common-lisp